pasgabriele/lora-weather-station/External module/README.md

 then goes in Deep Sleep mode for a configurable time (default is 15 minutes).
 Of couse, the batteries saving necessity affects the weather data update frequency.
 With 15 minutes of Deep Sleep mode you do not have a real time weather situation.
 This is insignificant for some weather data (for example temperature, humdity and preassure) because this measures don't have great variations in 15 minutes, but it could be significant for other weather data (for example wind speed and direction).
 For this reason you can set the Deep Sleep time based on your necessities.

 ## Hardware description
-The External module is composed as following:
+The External module is composed by following hardware components:

 |Quantity|Name|Description|Alternative|
 |--|--|--|--|